ajaypatel6/PDFSpeedReading/README.md

 # PDFSpeedReading
-This is a desktop application that allows you to select a range of pages that you have completely read, the time you have read for and calculate the words per minutes
+This is a desktop application that allows you to select a range of pages that you have completely read, the time you have read for and calculate the words per minutes.
+You can view your WPM history across all the different books you have read

-# adding
+# visualize
-- currently looking into matplotlib to visualize the data
+Using matplotlib to see your progress
+The wpm history is saved as "speed_wpm.txt", and the graph is based on that file

+If you choose to delete a recording, you simply delete it in the text file

 # Limitations
 PDF files work ONLY if the text within them are normal.
 This means no artistic/odd looking styles that are custom made or perhaps the author wrote it by hand or something like that